-Zhu Yi: US-born Chinese Olympic figure skater slammed in China after falls
+Zhu Yi: US-born Chinese Olympic figure skater slated in China after falls

 Holding back tears on the ice, she sobbed openly after finishing.

-While her teammates on the sidelines welcomed her back warmly, online, the reception was largely negative.
+While her teammates on the sidelines welcomed her back warmly, online the reception was largely negative.

 "She has no strength and it seems like she has no passion and enthusiasm on the stage," one social media user wrote.